jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 Video pipeline
 ==============

 This describes a fairly low cost setup that can be used with the dVRK/HRSV display (High Resolution Stereo Video).
 We use a couple of cheap USB frame grabbers for the analog videos from SD cameras.
-For HD systems, we tested a BlackMagic DeckLink Duo with dual SDI inputs.
+For HD systems, we tested a BlackMagic DeckLink Duo frame grabber with dual SDI inputs.
 For displaying the video back, we just use a graphic card with two spare video outputs.
 The software relies heavily on ROS tools to grab and display the stereo video.
 Some lag is to be expected.

+The general steps are:
+ * Make sure the frame grabber works (e.g. using tvtime or vendor application)
+ * Figure out the gstreamer pipeline and test using `gst-launch-1.0`
+ * Create a lauch file for gscam with the gstreamer pipeline you just tested

 # Hardware

 ## USB frame grabbers